PULSE Lab

 Informatics students in the UW iSchool have the option of completing research capstones, which involve taking on a (usually) 2-quarter commitment to lead a research project (this can be an offshoot of an existing project, or something totally new!).
 This is another great way to get involved with the lab for graduating informatics students.
 Research capstone students...

-• Have the same general duties and responsibilities as volunteers.
+• Have the same general duties and responsibilities as scholars.

-• Are eligible to shift to volunteer status if they want to continue with their projects, seek publication, etc.
+• Are eligible to shift to scholar or leader status if they want to continue with their projects, seek publication, etc.

 PhD student